2018 Litigation Finance Survey

-New research shows continued growth of litigation finance
+New research shows rapid growth of litigation finance

 Since 2012, Burford Capital has invested in research to better understand the litigation finance market.
 Up-to-date insights help us be nimble and responsive partners and provide solutions tailored to our clients’ needs.